201210302/NRVAQA-imgs/ReadME.md

-# Code to print results for multiple images at once.
+# 💡Code to print results for multiple images at once.